 A map connecting our findings with the results reported in the literature can be set as follows.
-The sudden transition with the system at zero temperature \cite{ford2004} is obtained by taking the limits of $\tau_s\rightarrow 0$ and $\beta \rightarrow \infty$ in the dispersions calculated in Sec.~\ref{finite}.
-The sudden transition with the system at finite temperature \cite{hongwei2006} is obtained by taking the limit of $\tau_s\rightarrow 0$.
-The smooth transition with the system at zero temperature \cite{delorenci2016} is obtained by taking the limit of $\beta \rightarrow \infty$ and adjusting the switching time $\tau_s$ in terms of the parameter $n$.
-Particularly, in this last case the late time regime leads to vanishing dispersion when we set $\tau_s\rightarrow\infty$, that describes the case where no transition occurs.
+The sudden transition at zero temperature \cite{ford2004} is obtained by taking the limits of $\tau_s\rightarrow 0$ and $\beta \rightarrow \infty$ in the dispersions given by $\langle(\Delta v_j)^2\rangle_{\beta}$.
+The sudden transition at finite temperature \cite{hongwei2006} is obtained by taking the limit of $\tau_s\rightarrow 0$.
+The smooth transition at zero temperature \cite{delorenci2016} is obtained by taking the limit of $\beta \rightarrow \infty$ and adjusting the switching time $\tau_s$ in terms of the parameter $n$.
+Particularly, in this case the late time regime leads to vanishing dispersion when we set $\tau_s\rightarrow\infty$, that describes the case where no transition occurs.
 Finally, the smooth transition at zero temperature with an independently controllable switching duration (described here in Sec.~\ref{dispersions}) is obtained by taking the limit of $\beta \rightarrow \infty$.
-In this case residual effects occurs, whose magnitude depends on $\tau_s$.
+In this case residual effects occur, whose magnitude depends on $\tau_s$.

 Mathematically, functions $F^{(n)}_\tau(t)$ and $F_{\tau_s,\tau}(t)$ play a similar role in the description of a smooth transition between the vacuum states.
 However, while the former leads to easier integrations in the calculation of the dispersions, the later has the advantage of allowing a controllable duration of the switching.
 This is an important aspect when we are interested in studying the late time regime, the near to the wall effects, and the energy gained/lost by the particle due to the transition, as discussed in Sec.~\ref{energy}.
 The magnitude and also the signal of the contribution from the vacuum fluctuations to the total energy of the particle depends a lot on the duration of the transition $\tau_s$.
 As shown in Fig.~\ref{fig1}, subvacuum effects may occur for system's configurations for which $\tau_s$ is greater than a certain value, and in such cases the particle will have part of its energy suppressed by a certain amount.
 This is a result that can not be found in the realm of classical physics.
 When thermal contributions are considered, the main effect is to move the curve in Fig.~\ref{fig1} up to the positive region, leading to an increase of the total energy of the particle, as expected.